bidhya/blog/content/post/my-first-post.md

 Note:
     Add .gitignore inside the blog repo and add `public/`
     That way public pages are not hosted on blog repo

+Notes Specific to Hugo
+archetypes: to define frontmatter templates
+shortcodes: predefined html that can be inserted into md file
+taxonomies: tags inside the fornt matter or categories